isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Sept.rst

   Started:  2018-09-28 14:23:14

-The jobs object is a list, which we'll convert to a list of VM objects.
+The 'jobs' object is a list, which we'll convert to a list of VM objects.
 Then we can apply functions to that list of VMs, in order to (for example) shut them all down.

 .. code-block:: r